My Awarded Projects

 Through its outreach initiative New Morse Kids, the duo has inspired young listeners with eye-opening performances and engaging presentations at the Norfolk Chamber Music Festival, Greenwood Music Camp, Yale’s Morse Summer Music Academy, the ARTS Experience Festival at Hobart and William Smith Colleges, and the Educational Center for the Arts in New Haven.

-Hannah and Michael are directors of the Avaloch Farm New Music Initiative, a summer residency program in Boscawen, New Hampshire designed to provide resources and support for performers and composers collaborating on new works.
+Hannah and Michael are Assistant Directors of Avaloch Farm Music Institute, a summer residency program in Boscawen, New Hampshire designed to provide resources and support for performers and composers collaborating on new works.

 Tonia Ko: Hush